 ChalleNGe is pleased to be working with The Mighty Creatives (supported by The Crafts Council and Arts Council England) to establish ‘Craft Cupboards’ in five foodbanks and community organisations across Nottingham.
 During the Spring 2020 national lockdown, we provided 550 art boxes to foodbanks.
 We are now working towards long-term provision of art materials to families and children in need by working with Himmah in Hyson Green, Evolve in Aspley, Mesopotamia in Basford, Hope Foodbank in Clifton and St Anns Advice Centre.
 We will be accepting donations for the Craft Cupboards to keep them topped up throughout the year, and to enable us to create bespoke packs based on the ages of the children and size of each family.
 Since Nov 2020, over 1260 art packs have been distributed through the Craft Cupboards project.

 Letters of Solidarity (LoS) showcases young people’s voices and creativity, exercised their literacy skills and captured the moment during COVID-19.
 NUCoL created an activity pack and online writing workshops helping young people make sense of and process the period we are living through.
-They will present young people’s letters through social videos and an immersive listening experience.
+The young people’s letters were presented through social videos and an immersive listening experience.
 Selected letters will feature in a new digital anthology “To a New Dawn: Letters of Solidarity”, edited by Eve Makis, with support from a group of ten young volunteer editors (from NTU and UoN) who helped edit individual letters, gave commentary on their favourites, and helped to write the introduction for the anthology.
 The anthology will be published in paperback and as an e-book, and a celebration event will be hosted on Wednesday 26th May 2021

 Sign Posts to the New Normal is a public art project led by the young people of Nottingham.

 Nonsuch worked with community groups and schools to encourage children and young people under 25 to create and submit their ideas for public messages to raise hope, togetherness and positivity during the COVID-19.
-Ideas can be submitted as fully realised creative concepts (designed posters) or as slogans or messages.
-Nonsuch will then scale up and print the ideas into street posters that will be placed in windows and on lampposts in neighbourhoods across the city, particularly around local schools and parks.
+Nonsuch then scale up and printed the ideas into street posters and placed them in windows and on lampposts in neighbourhoods across the city.